Shahad24/AICITY2022_Track3_Team95/README.md

 ## General Notes
 - Loading checkpoints from the google drive may take time due to the size of the checkpoint file.
-- We have reproduced the results and run the code on different machines.
+- We have reproduced the results and run the codes on different machines.
 So, if you find a different results than ours, please contact us to make sure that you do every step as intend it.

 ##  Contact information
 If you faced any issues please don't hesitate to contact us :